statiqdev/Website/input/web/index.md

 BreadcrumbTitle: Web
 Xref: web
 ---
-Statiq Web is a collection of in-the-box behavior that provides a powerful static site generation capability suitable for most use cases.
+Statiq Web is a powerful static web site generation toolkit suitable for most use cases.
 It's built on top of [Statiq Framework](/framework) so you can always extend or customize it beyond those base capabilities as well.

 <div class="alert alert-warning" role="alert">
   The Statiq Web documentation is being written as quickly as possible.
 You may currently find placeholder pages which will be completed with content soon.